 As well as Australia’s premier private training facility, Colin also conducted his successful breeding operation from the Angaston property.
 Lindsay Park Stud became home to some of Australia’s most influential stallions including Without Fear, Zabeel, At Talaq, Jeune and Rory’s Jester.
 Colin had a strong passion for breeding and together with Robert Sangster, he initiated the shuttle stallion into Australia.

 Colin Hayes established Lindsay Park as a dominant force in Australian racing and breeding for decades.
 Colin retired from training in 1990 and was inducted into the Australian Racing Hall of Fame in 2001.

 Taking over where his father left off, David Hayes launched his training career with a tirade of winners.
 Not only did he take Lindsay Park to further heights, but also to the world.

 David won the Melbourne and Adelaide Trainers Premierships in each of his first five seasons.
+David’s wife Prue is also an integral part of the Lindsay Park team, responsible for making the behind the scenes of the company tick.
 He then accepted an invitation to train in Hong Kong from 1996, which he did successfully for nine seasons.

 While David was in Hong Kong, his older brother Peter was handed the reins of Lindsay Park.
 Under Peter’s care the winning momentum continued with Lindsay Park taking four Melbourne Premierships and five Adelaide Premierships until his tragic death in 2001.